Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Robust Adaptive Control of LPV Systems With Unmatched Uncertainties

 \subsection{Computational perspectives}

 \ul{\it Solving PD-LMI conditions:} Up to now, LMI technique is still the most common and effective technique for analysis and control synthesis for LPV systems \cite[Section~1.3]{Moh12LPVBook}.
-Therefore, it is no surprise that (PD-)LMIs are adopted in this work for (i) determining the state bounds for autonomous LPV systems (\cref{lem:xin_bound}), (ii) computing the PPG bounds for LPV systems (\cref{lem:ppg-bound-computaion-lmi}) and (iii) designing the feedforward mapping for unmatched uncertainty attention (\cref{lem:p2p-synthesis-final}).
+Therefore, it is no surprise that (PD-)LMIs are adopted in this work for (i) \red{verifying the Lyapunov stability condition \cref{eq:laypunov_stability_Am} in \cref{assump:desired-dynamics-stable-Lyapunov}}; (ii) determining the state bounds for autonomous LPV systems (\cref{lem:xin_bound}), (iii) computing the PPG bounds for LPV systems (\cref{lem:ppg-bound-computaion-lmi}), and (iv) designing the feedforward mapping for unmatched uncertainty attention (\cref{lem:p2p-synthesis-final}).
 The PD-LMIs can be solved by applying the gridding technique for general parameter dependence \cite{Apk98}.
-Under special circumstances like polynomial parameter dependence, techniques such as sum-of-square relaxations \cite{Henrion05Poly} can be employed to obtain a finite number of sufficient LMI conditions, which can then be solved efficiently using off-the-shelf packages and solvers.
+Under special circumstances like polynomial parameter dependence, techniques employing \red{multiconvexity concepts \cite{Apk00LMI}, homogeneous polynomially parameter-dependent solution \cite{oliveira2007pd-lmis} and sum-of-square relaxations \cite{wu2005sos-lpv}, and tools such as Robust LMI Parser} \cite{agulhari2019robustLMI-parser} can be leveraged to obtain a finite number of sufficient LMI conditions.

-\underline{\it Incorporation of unknown input gain matrix:} In the presence of uncertain input gain, to verify the stability condition in \eqref{eq:l1-stability-condition}, we need to compute the PPG bounds of several mappings (i.e., $\mcG_{xm}(\theta),\ \mcG_{xum}(\theta)$ and $\mcH_{xm}(\theta)\mcC K_r(\theta)$) involving the uncertain input gain $\omega$.
+\underline{\it Incorporation of unknown input gain matrix:} In the presence of an uncertain input gain, to verify the stability condition in \eqref{eq:l1-stability-condition}, we need to compute the PPG bounds of several mappings (i.e., $\mcG_{xm}(\theta),\ \mcG_{xum}(\theta)$ and $\mcH_{xm}(\theta)\mcC K_r(\theta)$) involving the uncertain input gain $\omega$.
 Therefore, $\omega$ will appear in the LMI conditions \cref{eq:ppg-bound-computation-lmi1,eq:ppg-bound-computation-lmi2} when we apply Lemma~\ref{lem:ppg-bound-computaion-lmi}.
 Fortunately, under proper state-space realizations, $\omega$ will appear linearly in the state-space matrices of those mappings (as demonstrated in Appendix~\ref{sec:ss-realization}), and thus appear linearly in the LMI conditions in Lemma~\ref{lem:ppg-bound-computaion-lmi}.
 Considering that $\mathrm{vec}(\omega)\in \hat\Omega$ with $\hat\Omega$ being a polytope (Assumption~\ref{assump:unknown-input-gain}), to account for the uncertainty in $\omega$, we can formulate robust LMI conditions using the vertices of $\hat \Omega$; the resulting LMIs will be independent of $w$.